dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 <i>Graves, Michael.</i>

 “Michael Graves is a world-renowned architect whose portfolio includes the Ministry of Culture building in The Hague, several designs for The Walt Disney Company, and two New Urbanist buildings in Seahaven Island, Florida, the site of <i>The Truman Show</i>.”

-I felt a twinge of irritation at people finding fame by riding my coattails.
-Whereas an hour before, I had been standing at a mysterious door, completely oblivious to my coattails.
-My face flushed with embarrassment over my inflated self-worth.

 The article on <i>Germany</i> did not list me, my fame, or Seahaven Island.
 So that test failed.